What we do:

 - public speaking

-Youth of the Year, established in 1947, is the Boys and Girls Club of America’s premier recognition program for Club members.
+Youth of the Year, established in 1947, is the Boys & Girls Club of America’s premier recognition program for Club members.
 Striving to achieve the award helps youth build character, community engagement and leadership.
-Each month, we recognize one Youth of the Month and in April select our Club’s Youth of the Year, who then competes at the state level.
+Each month, we recognize one Youth of the Month and annually select our Club’s Youth of the Year, who then competes at the state level.

 The National Youth of the Year receives up to an additional $50,000 in scholarships and is installed by the President of the United States.